-2019 marks the 500th anniversary of Leonardo da Vinci’s death.
+2019 marked the 500th anniversary of Leonardo da Vinci’s death.
 Leonardo was not only one of the world’s greatest artists but also a brilliant scientist.
 He conducted in-depth studies of human anatomy, geometry, natural forces, clouds, plants, engineering, etc.

 This article is about what comprised Leonardo’s genius, his approach to life and what we can learn from him.
 I’ll share some photos from both exhibitions, and then I’ll comment on Leonardo’s seven principles of life and what these have to do with creativity.